 - The temperature sensor on any sonde is the most important.
 All other parameters can be divided into subgroups of: temperature dependent, temperature compensated and temperature independent.
 Due to the temperature sensor's location on the sonde, the entire sonde must be at a constant temperature before the temperature sensor will stabilize.
-The values may take some time to climb to the appropriate reading; if a reading is taken too soon it may not accurately portray the water body. - Deployment and removal instrument performance rankings for Leary's Brook for the period of November 21, 2017 to December 27, 2017 are summarized in Table 2.
+The values may take some time to climb to the appropriate reading; if a reading is taken too soon it may not accurately portray the water body. - Deployment and removal instrument performance rankings for Leary's Brook for this period are summarized in Table 2.